New Jersey Roads - NJ 124

 WB on NJ 124 just before it leaves the side of NJ 24 WB.
 It also is immediately after 24 West's Exit 7C for JFK Parkway, but before 7C has merged with the NJ 124 frontage road.
 This and the JFK sign date from the opening of this interchange, although it is possible this sign has an extra year or two of age (as JFK Parkway wasn't completed exactly at the same time as the first section of NJ 24).

 You might think you're on NJ 24, but actually this is just the bridge over the JFK/124/24 megachange (new term!), where NJ 124 WB runs right alongside 24 WB.
 The perk is that because a ramp just merged from the freeway, 24's exit numbers briefly carry onto 124.
-In the first photo, the two signs at the far left actually are on NJ 24.
+The first two photos are left/right on the same gantry that spans to additional signs over NJ 24 WB.
 The rest of the signage from this level of the interchange is on the NJ 24 page, linked at bottom.
 After this, NJ 124 WB traffic follows a loop ramp and becomes Main Street in Chatham, former NJ 24.